 - Emerging Issues Not all audit work can be planned one year in advance.
-Accordingly, a contingency of days has been built into the Plan to address issues that occur during the year which Audit need to be aware of and assess the risk implications for the Council.
-This contingency has been increased to address the anticipated increase in requests to evaluate proposed new processes deriving from the Council's transformation agenda. - Advice On an ad-hoc basis, Audit is called upon to provide risk and control advice on issues throughout the Council.
-This consultancy work is a very important service and requests for Audit input are considered to be a good measure of the quality of the Audit service and of the satisfaction of our customers. - Investigations Internal Audit may be involved in the investigation of suspected internal fraud, theft or major irregularity (where there is some form of alleged financial irregularity, which may have resulted in financial loss to the Council).
+Accordingly, a contingency of days has been built into the Plan to address issues that occur during the year which Audit need to be aware of and assess the risk implications for Derby City Council - Advice On an ad-hoc basis, Audit is called upon to provide risk and control advice on issues throughout Derby City Council.
+This consultancy work is a very important service and requests for Audit input are considered to be a good measure of the quality of the Audit service and of the satisfaction of our customers. - Investigations Internal Audit may be involved in the investigation of suspected internal fraud, theft or major irregularity (where there is some form of alleged financial irregularity, which may have resulted in financial loss to Derby City Council).
 Under the Code of Practice this is deemed a non-assurance function, and therefore such work will only be undertaken if the availability of resources allows it.
-The level of investigation work can not easily be predicted, but given the level of coverage in recent years we have set the contingency of days to approx. 5% of days available.
+The level of investigation work cannot easily be predicted, but given the level of coverage in recent years we would normally set the contingency of days to approx. 5% of days available.
+Unfortunately we no longer have sufficient resources available to set such a contingency.
+Accordingly we have allocated a nominal amount of days to undertake an initial assessment of any potential irregularities.
+Any necessary investigation time will need to be bought in on an 'as needs' basis.